 - Garnish: mint sprig

 In a shaker, muddle the mint leaves, lemon, peach and simple syrup.

-Shake until well-chilled, and strain into an Old Fashioned glass filled with crushed ice.
+Strain into an Old Fashioned glass filled with crushed ice.

 Garnish with a sprig of fresh mint.